Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/altinity-kb-kafka/altinity-kb-kafka-mv-consuming.md

 These streams are not threads so this is how it works:

 * ClickHouse will create a INSERT AST for streaming the data.
+* Create two streams and join them in a union stream.
+Only insert into dependent views and expect that input blocks contain virtual columns
-* Create two streams and join them, so this means that there is only one thread, because `kafka_thread_per_consumer = 0` and `kafka_num_consumers = 1`
+* So this means that there is only one consumer and multiple streams, because `kafka_thread_per_consumer = 0` and `kafka_num_consumers = 1`
-* For 1 consumer, CH will create a thread like explained in this code:
+* For 1 consumer, CH will create 1 thread like explained here:
   ```c++
     auto stream_count = thread_per_consumer ?
 1 : num_created_consumers;
         sources.reserve(stream_count);